GeorgeSchiro/GoPcBackup/README.md

             Set this switch True and nothing will be displayed when the task runs.

+        -DelaySecs=0

+            Set this value to greater than zero to delay this task by that number of seconds past its scheduled start time (or at startup).
+If -OnStartup is true (see below) this delay will be in addition to the general startup tasks delay (if any, see -StartupTasksDelaySecs below).

         -OnStartup=False

             Set this switch True and the task will start each time "GoPcBackup.exe"